bchurchill/pldi19-equivalence-checker/README.md

 Here, you will want to change the verify() function in ddec.cc to construct a different set of alignment predicates to pass to the 'test_alignment_predicate' function.

+# To see traces from successful runs of the TSVC benchmarks

+Since some of the TSVC benchmarks take a long time to run, we have included in the artifact traces from these benchmarks from successful runs.
+These can be found in the home folder in the pldi19-traces.tar.gz file.
+These traces are from the tool around the time of submission -- the exact text in the traces differs a little bit from what the tool currently produces.